modelhub-ai/colab_segthor/README.md

-# Abdominal Organs at Risk Segmentation
+# Liver and Liver Cancer Segmentation

-This repositorty provides a example notebook of the abdominal organs at risk segmentation nnU-Net models, a series of tools for the segmentation of 13 abdominal organs from contrast-enhanced CT images.
-The model was trained using 50 abdomen CT scans of selected from various clinical trials.
-The scans were captured during portal venous contrast phase, with variable volume size, field of view, and slice thickness.
+This repositorty provides a minimal working example of the liver and liver cancer segmentation nnU-Net models, a series of tools for the segmentation of such anatomies from contrast-enhanced CT images.
+The model was trained using 201 contrast-enhanced CT images from several clinical sites.
+The dataset included a variety of primary cancers, pre- and post-therapy images, with variable volume size, field of view, slice thickness, and the presence of metal artefacts.

-You can find the notebook [here](https://github.com/modelhub-ai/colab_organsatrisk/blob/main/nnunet_abdominal_oar_mwe.ipynb).
+You can find the notebook [here](https://github.com/modelhub-ai/colab_liver/blob/main/nnunet_liver_mwe.ipynb).

 ### Publication